Search for Malaysia Airlines Flight 370: 2025–2027 Ocean Infinity search

 On 20 December 2024, the Malaysian government agreed "in principle" to a new search effort conducted by Ocean Infinity.

 On 25 February 2025, Loke announced the start of a new search for Malaysia Airlines flight MH370, to be conducted by Ocean Infinity.
 The mission was planned to cover an area of 15,000 km2 in the southern Indian Ocean, to be searched over 18 months.
 The search would be conducted under a "no find, no fee" agreement with the Malaysian government, which had pledged a $70 million reward for the discovery of the wreckage.
 On 3 April 2025, Loke stated that Ocean Infinity had suspended its search, giving the reason that it is "not the season".

-Ocean Infinity plans to resume the search at the end of 2025.
+On 3 December 2025, the Malaysian government announced that the search would resume on 30 December, with Ocean Infinity conducting a 55-day underwater search in a targeted area of the southern Indian Ocean under its existing "no-find, no-fee" agreement.

+On 8 March 2026, Ocean Infinity announced that their search concluded as of 23 January 2026 without any findings, after searching an area of over 140000 km2.
+Voice370, a group representing families of those onboard, urged the Malaysian government to extend the contract period, which ends in June 2026, to allow a continued search after the winter months in the southern hemisphere and deteriorating sea conditions; on 29 June, the government extended the contract by a year to 30 June 2027.

 Analysis of hydroacoustic data

-A source of evidence to assist in locating the final resting place of the aircraft is analysis of underwater sound recordings.
+A potential source of evidence to assist in locating the final resting place of the aircraft is analysis of underwater sound recordings.
 If the aircraft hit the ocean hard enough, hydroacoustic recordings could have potentially recorded an impact event.
 Furthermore, the aircraft's flight data recorders were fitted with underwater "pingers", which emit a detectable, pulsating acoustic signal that could have potentially led searchers to their locations.